When it comes to the flu vaccine, the question for almost everyone shouldn't be if you should get it, but how you should get it.

 - People with life-threatening allergies to any ingredient in the vaccine

 Intradermal shots.
 These use a much smaller needle.
-It goes into the top layer of your skin instead of down into the muscle.
-It may be a good option for someone who doesn't like needles.
-It's available for those between the ages of 18 and 64.
+It only goes into the top layer of your skin instead of down into the muscle.
+It may be a good choice for someone who doesn't like needles, but shouldn't get the spray.
+It's available for those between ages 18 and 64.

 High-dose flu shots.
 These vaccines can better protect people with weakened immune systems.
 They're recommended for those ages 65 and older.